staglibrary/stagpy/docs/neo4j.rst

 STAG and Neo4j
 ==============

-The STAG Python library provides a convenient interface with Neo4j, a popular graph database.
+The :mod:`stag.neo4j` module provides a convenient interface with Neo4j, a popular graph database.
 This allows graph algorithms to be executed directly on a graph stored in the database.